 Autumn is here and that means it’s time to indulge in all things pumpkin!
-This fall, we encourage you to do more with pumpkins than just carve jack-o-lanterns and let them rot on your front doorstep.
+This fall, we encourage you to do more with pumpkins than just carve jack-o-lanterns and let them sit on your front doorstep.

 Native to North America, the pumpkin is a gourd-like squash considered a fruit of the pumpkin plant.
 The pumpkin and its seeds are rich in antioxidants, vitamins, and minerals.
-So, the pie you may be eating during the holiday season can actually be healthy…
+So, the pie you may be eating during the holiday season can actually be healthy.

 It’s a stretch, we know, but it helps us prioritize our plates come Thanksgiving.
 We’re thinking of dessert first!

 Other than pie, here are a couple more ways to use up your pumpkin before the season is over—seeds and all.

 This is the perfect no-waste recipe for those who have never known what to do with the scooped out seeds.
-Instead of tossing them in the trash bin, toss them in your oven!
+Instead of tossing them in the trash bin, toss them in your oven.

-As they are also a good source of tryptophan—an amino acid that’s important in producing hormones called serotonin—snacking on a handful of pepitas every night may brighten your mood and help you get in more beauty sleep, too.
+As they are also a good source of tryptophan—an amino acid that’s important in producing hormones called serotonin.
+Snacking on a handful of pepitas every night may brighten your mood and help you get in more beauty sleep, too.

 2 ½ cups of pumpkin seeds (cleaned of pulp)

 There are a few ways to enjoy the flesh of pumpkin and one includes, yes, making it into pumpkin pie.
 But besides consuming it, pumpkin can also be applied topically in various forms that include scrubs, masks, and creams.

 Pumpkin is full of vitamin C, carotenoids, minerals, and B vitamins.
 Including it as a key ingredient in your facials can help brighten dull skin, promote skin renewal, improve skin tone and elasticity, and even reverse UV damage—a complete fall and winter complexion makeover.

-Our Recipe: Scrub a dub dub
+Scrub a dub dub mask

 We like to add a little coffee to our all-natural and gentle pumpkin sugar scrub.
 The addition of caffeine, via coffee grounds, will boost blood circulation and promote glowing skin.

-- Take 1/4 cup canned organic pumpkin
+1/4 cup canned organic pumpkin

 Apply a warm wet towel to your face for a few minutes to open pores.
 Apply scrub to face in a circular motion.
-Leave it on for about 5 minutes, then wash off with warm water or gently wipe off mixture with a warm, wet towel.
+Leave it on for about 5 minutes, then wash off with warm water or gently wipe off with a warm, wet towel.
 Splash face with cool water to close pores.

-Firming skin—the natural nutrients found in pumpkin oil, particularly vitamin c and zinc, help to firm and tighten.
+Firming skin.
+The natural nutrients found in pumpkin oil, particularly vitamin c and zinc, help to firm and tighten.

-Soothing redness and irritation—all the natural properties found in pumpkin oil make it ideal for sensitive skin, so slather it on!
+Soothing redness and irritation.
+All the natural properties found in pumpkin oil make it ideal for sensitive skin, so slather it on!

 There’s more than one way to carve a pumpkin!
 The transition from the summer heat to the chillier fall can take a toll on your skin.
 Skip toxic ingredients and keep things simple this season.
-We hope you’re inspired to eat, drink, and soak up this nutrient rich ingredient as much as you can.
+We hope you’re inspired to eat, drink, and soak up this nutrient-rich ingredient as much as you can.